 The sergeant flushed angrily but made no word in reply.
 Ebron was grateful to her for that for he needed quiet to formulate his planned spell correctly if it was to succeed as he hoped.
 As they topped the hill, Ebron could see the shamans had resumed casting fire and lightning spells at the city but the warding still held.
-The Kel’Da was grouping for a mass attack, one of the shamans spotted them straight away and pointed.
-A small formation broke in their direction as the main body moved at a slow trot towards the beleaguered city
+The Kel’Da was grouping for a mass attack one of the shamans spotted them straight away and pointed in their direction a formation broke away as the main body moved at a slow trot towards the beleaguered city

-Elena drew sword and shield and ran forward to meet the oncoming Kel’Da who broke away to attack them followed closely by the soldiers.
+Elena drew sword and shield and ran forward to meet the oncoming Kel’Da who had broken to attack them, followed closely by the soldiers.
 The Kel’Da wore lightweight armour which didn’t give too much protection they preferred weapons were two-headed axes, mace and spears which they could throw with lethal force they relied on brute strength and numbers rather than skill and detested using a shield as being cowardly.

-Ebron could see Elena, skilfully swinging her sword in cutting arcs around her with every stroke an enemy fell.
-The company of soldiers didn't do so well and half their number had fallen, until they noticed Elena then they gathered around her the red-faced sergeant standing at her side he gave her a nod of approval.
+Ebron could see Elena skilfully swinging her sword in cutting arcs around her with every stroke an enemy fell the company of soldiers had not done so well, and half their number had fallen until they noticed Elena then they gathered around her the red-faced sergeant standing at her side he gave her a nod of approval.

 Elena laughed manically her shield battered with the blows she had skilfully fended off removing the shield she flung on it the ground and brought her second sword into play.
 Dancing forward the swords blurred in motion, cutting arcs through the air the swords began to glow red and fire erupted along the length of the blades and lanced out in arcs searing the Kel’Da with flame.

-Ebron could see some evaded the fire to make it through the breach in the city wall, as he watched.
-Tatter Jack adding his magic to thwart the Kel’Da.
+Ebron could see some had evaded the fire to make it through the breach in the city wall, as he watched, Tatter Jack added his magic to thwart the Kel’Da.
 Near to exhaustion as the warding spell over the city finally gave way, and some of the shamans began hurling fireballs.
 Ebron hastily created a warding spell around the area he stood as fire arched up and over towards him

 “To me,” Ebron called to Elena and the three remaining soldiers Elena was first to reach him her expression grim, but she still managed a wan smile

-Elena's expression was pensive as if she wanted to say something but wasn’t sure.
-“What, if you’ve got any ideas let’s hear them as I’m all out and near done,” Ebron said.
+Elena had a pensive expression as if she wanted to say something but wasn’t sure.
+“What, if you’ve got any ideas, let’s hear them as I’m all out and near done,” Ebron said.

 “Can you do a lightning spell?’
 Elena asked succinctly.

-“Yes but it’s too random,’ it will miss as many as it kills not efficient enough to get the job done,” he replied with candour
+“Yes but it’s too random,’ it will miss as many as it kills not efficient enough to get the job done,” replied Ebron with candour

-“Trust me, but say the words aloud so I can follow,” Ebron raised an eyebrow thought about it a second and nodded.
-The Balsheen seeresses had foreseen something connected with Elena; that’s why she was here so he had to trust it would be for the best.
+“Trust me, but say the words aloud so I can follow,” Elena said.
+Ebron raised an eyebrow thought about it a second and nodded the Balsheen seeresses had foreseen something connected with Elena that’s why she was here so he had to trust it would be for the best.

 Elena moaned softly her arm shook as she lowered the sword and staggered back Ebron just managed to catch, and lower her gently to the ground then he collapsed beside her.
 He vaguely heard the grizzled sergeant say something to his men about leaving them be a while before shutting his eyes.

-When he finally came to, opening his eyes again, Elena was stood nearby talking to the sergeant and his two remaining men who seemed in awe of her even the red-faced sergeant treated her deferentially calling her my lady and referring to him as my lord Elena half turned to look down at him and winked.
+When he finally came to opening his eyes again, Elena was stood nearby talking to the sergeant and his two remaining men who seemed in awe of her even the red-faced sergeant was most deferential calling her my lady and referring to him as my lord Elena half-turned to look down at him and winked.